Skip to main content

 What to look for in an A/B testing solution for optimizing a clinical decision support system

-Building an effective CDSS is an organization-wide effort, not just an IT project.
+Building an effective CDSS and other healthcare application testing is an organization-wide effort, not just an IT project.
 Dialing in these systems requires collaboration from UX, IT/engineering, clinical teams, and legal and regulatory stakeholders.

 When choosing an A/B testing platform for optimizing a CDSS, look for one that supports collaboration across all these teams.
 You need an "all-team" experimentation solution with full-stack capabilities, as A/B testing for a CDSS goes beyond the interface layer.
 HIPAA compliance is also essential.